AlexIoannides/kubernetes-mlops/README.md

 {"score":[1,2]}
 ```

-All our test model does is return the input data - i.e. it is the identity function (only a few lines of additional code are required to modify this service to load a SciKit Learn model from disk and pass new data to it's 'predict' method for generating predictions).
+All our test model does is return the input data - i.e. it is the identity function.
+Only a few lines of additional code are required to modify this service to load a SciKit Learn model from disk and pass new data to it's 'predict' method for generating predictions - see [here](https://github.com/AlexIoannides/ml-workflow-automation/blob/master/deploy/py-sklearn-flask-ml-service/api.py) for an example.
 Now that the container has been confirmed as operational, we can stop and remove it,

 ```bash
 docker stop test-api